 Repertoire: Two solos of major length and two contrasting standard orchestral excerpts.
-One of the solos should be a movement from a standard concerto such as Mozart or Weber; the other should be a 20th or 21st century work.
+One of the solos should be the first movement from a standard concerto such as Mozart or Weber; the other should be a 20th or 21st century work.
 The solos should contrast in tempo and style.
-An additional orchestral excerpt on Eb clarinet is welcome but not required.
 Performance/Pedagogy (Woodwinds) applicants ONLY must also audition on at least one secondary instrument.
+Sight reading.

 For more info on the Interdisciplinary Arts Scholar/Artist doctorate, click here.

 Whenever possible, live auditions are strongly recommended, not only to enhance your chances of admission, but also to give you an idea of how beautiful Ohio University is.
-However, we accept recorded auditions for out-of-state students in remote locations and for international students.
+However, we also accept pre-recorded auditions and virtual auditions.
 The above deadlines and repertoire requirements still apply.
 Please be sure to label your CD/MP3/video clearly.